microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/typeAcquisition.md

 }
 ```

-If a module should not be automatically acquired, for example the library is available in your node modules but your team has agreed to not use it:
+If a module should not be automatically acquired, for example if the library is available in your `node_modules` but your team has agreed to not use it:

 ```json
 {